giddyyupp/AdvSegLoss/README.md

 We provide PyTorch implementation for:

-Adversarial Segmentation Loss for Sketch Colorization
+Adversarial Segmentation Loss for Sketch Colorization [ICIP 2021]

 [comment]: <> ([Paper]&#40;&#41;)